Back in 2017, the first episode of BBC One's The Big Painting Challenge was all about still life.

 This moves us on nicely to Pop Art.
 Pop artists sought – as some of their still life predecessors had – to express everyday life: the people, the media, and of course, the objects.
 But they found a new style to do it in and new objects to depict: the typewriter, the soup cans, the lipstick.
 In America, pop still lifes were a way of getting back to painting real objects after the dominance of abstract expressionism, and for the first time, mass media and pop culture became the subjects of art.

-Roy Lichtenstein certainly had fun with his still lifes, aping the styles used by mass media and marketing and using them to depict otherwise mundane objects or situations.
 He painted his still lifes in flat, outlined shapes inspired by newspaper and print advertisements and painted to look like the original.
-He made an imitation of van Gogh’s Bedroom in Arles, calling it Bedroom at Arles, and joking that had van Gogh been alive the painting would have been to his liking.
+He made an imitation of Van Gogh's Bedroom in Arles, calling it Bedroom at Arles, and joking that had Van Gogh been alive the painting would have been to his liking.

-Lichtenstein said of his work: ‘When we think of still lifes, we think of paintings that have a certain atmosphere or ambience.
+Lichtenstein said of his work: 'When we think of still lifes, we think of paintings that have a certain atmosphere or ambience.
 My still life paintings have none of those qualities, they just have pictures of certain things that are in a still life, like lemons and grapefruits and so forth.
-It’s not meant to have the usual still life meaning’.
+It's not meant to have the usual still life meaning.'

 Interior with Waterlilies